 We have also:

-- established the Devolved Taxes Legislation Working Group in March 2019 to bring together stakeholders interested in the development of tax legislation
+- established the Devolved Taxes Legislation Working Group with Scottish Parliament officials to review the process for making tax legislation (interim report due in early 2020)

-Scotland Act 1998 established the Scottish Parliament and provided for the variation of the basic rate of income tax in relation to the income of Scottish taxpayers.
+Scotland Act 1998 established the Scottish Parliament, devolved powers in relation to local taxes such as council tax and non-domestic rates, and provided for the variation of the basic rate of income tax in relation to the income of Scottish taxpayers.

 The Smith Commission report, published in November 2014, recommended further devolution over elements of taxation and public spending to the Scottish Parliament.
 This proposal was taken forward in the Scotland Act 2016, which received royal assent on 23 March 2016.